-When you are both a story teller and a story keeper, in thirty-one years of co-habitating with someone who is very verbal, you get to learn many of her stories about growing up in the 1950s.
-A number of them you have heard not only because they are told directly to you as you went about your day—perhaps driving into town—or as you sat in the morning sipping your coffee but also because she told them to others in your presence.
+When you are both a story teller and a story keeper, in thirty-one years of co-habiting with someone who is very verbal, you get to learn many of her stories about growing up in the 1950s.
+A number of these New England upbringing stories you have heard not only because they are told directly to you as you went about your day—perhaps driving into town—or as you sat in the morning sipping your coffee but also because she told them to others in your presence.
 Often, details of growing up in a parsonage are added in this retelling or an emphasis changes for the benefit of the new auditor—and unexpectedly you understand a new angle to the story of a 1950s girlhood.

 Martha wrote a number of her stories—always in segments.
 She intended to write a memoir, but her life was cut short by breast cancer before she could realize this goal.

 Wanting to finish her memoir, I inserted her compositions about her New England upbringing, chronologically one after the other, into a manuscript and soon realized that there were explanatory details missing—details that I knew not only to be true but necessary to create a coherent memoir.
 Soon enough, I found myself contributing her words that lived within me into the narrative.
 These words soon added up not only to details but also to whole stories I recalled.
 Soon, more of the stories originated with me than from her composition.